 Fancy a romantic and unusual outing?
 Hop into a mythical 2CV for a night tour of the capital, and discover its finest monuments: the Arc de Triomphe, the Garnier Opera House, and Notre-Dame plus of course, Montmartre to finish!

 And to be sure of seeing all the sights, call on an expert!
-The Montmartre Tourist Office offers advice and activities for getting to know all about the district.
-And there are also many guided tours available to explore the Butte.
+There are many guided tours available to explore the Butte.
 To stroll along the streets of the most Bohemian district of Paris with a local, two guided tours are available in French, English, Spanish, German, Italian or Portuguese, depending on the day.

 Often available in several languages, they are another way of discovering Paris.
 Here is a selection: